psychemedia/winter-tales/src/twelve_months.md

 "Hold your tongue, worm; don't answer me; if I don't have my strawberries I will kill you."

 Then the stepmother pushed her into the yard and bolted the door.
-The unhappy girl made her way towards the moun- tain and to the large fire round which sat the twelve months.
+The unhappy girl made her way towards the mountain and to the large fire round which sat the twelve months.
 The great Setchène occupied the highest place.

 " Men of God, may I warm myself at your fire ?
 The winter cold chills me," said she, drawing near.